henning/Cardinal/docs/MODDEVICES.md

 Currently Cardinal does not allow patch editing directly on the MOD units, instead users need to run the "desktop" version of the plugin and connect it to the device.
-This is easily done by the use of "File" -> "Connect to MOD" action.
+This is easily done by the use of "File" -> "Connect to Remote" action.

-After a successful connection, the same "File" menu will now show a "Deploy to MOD" option.
+After a successful connection, the same "File" menu will now show a "Deploy to Remote" option.
 Clicking on it will push the current patch to the MOD unit, along with a screenshot of the current view.
 You can also use the F7 shortcut key to do the same.